SyedAli017/My-First-Project/README.md

 # My First Project

-This is a starting point for me a developer and will collab with other engineers
+This is a starting point for me as a developer and will collab with other engineers